Oral communication is the way toward communicating information or thoughts by using words.

 You can improve your communication by communicating more with your friends and colleagues.
 Make sure that your friends provide you with valid feedback on your efforts.

 Pick what you need to improve from those feedbacks and work on those areas.
-You can also enhance your listening skills through such communications.
+You can also enhance your listening and speaking skills through such communications.

 3. Professional coaching

 This can come handy when trying to improve oral communication.
-You can take expert guidance to improve your communication skills.
+You can take expert guidance to improve your body language and communication skills.
 Moreover, such coaching conducts their practice sessions so it will be more helpful for you.

 Organizations can also promote such an atmosphere for the members to take professional guidance over-improving communication skills.